okojoalg/raft-mlp/README.md

-# S3C-MLP
+# SSCR-MLP

-This repository contains the training code for S3C-MLP.
+This repository contains the training code for SSCR-MLP.

 ## Require